SJTU-ECTL/GOMIL/README.md

 This project proposes GOMIL, a novel global optimization technique for designing better multipliers.
 The main idea of GOMIL is to establish an ILP formulation to jointly optimize the compressor tree and the prefix structure in a multiplier [1].

 ## Reference paper:
-[1] Weihua Xiao, Weikang Qian, and Weiqiang Liu, "[GOMIL: global optimization of multiplier by integer linear programming](https://umji.sjtu.edu.cn/~wkqian/papers/Xiao_Qian_Liu_GOMIL_Global_Optimization_of_Multiplier_by_Integer_Linear_Programming.pdf)," in *Proceedings of the 2021 Design, Automation, and Test in Europe Conference (DATE)*, virtual event, Grenoble, France, 2021.
+[1] Weihua Xiao, Weikang Qian, and Weiqiang Liu, "[GOMIL: global optimization of multiplier by integer linear programming](https://umji.sjtu.edu.cn/~wkqian/papers/Xiao_Qian_Liu_GOMIL_Global_Optimization_of_Multiplier_by_Integer_Linear_Programming.pdf)," in *Proceedings of the 2021 Design, Automation, and Test in Europe Conference (DATE)*, virtual event, Grenoble, France, 2021, pp. 374-379.

 ## Requirements
 - OS: 64-bit Windows/Linux